Work with Young People (Engagement, Participation)

 The theme of the 2nd Annual Youth Encounter under the working title “A bit of me – My digital identity” was about the digital world and how it can be seen as a playground, a place for responsible and creative learning.
 Its aim was to question how the digital world can meet the performing arts.

-Young people from different partner cities come together to participate in workshops, artistic collaborations, digital technology explorations and creative connections with the local community, all under professional guidance.
-The final result will be presented to a public local audience and globally across the Internet.
+Later in the year, in Autumn, young people from different partner cities come together at La Friche in Marseille, organized by Theatre Massalia.
+They participated in workshops, artistic collaborations, digital technology explorations and creative connections with the local community, all under professional guidance.
+The final result was presented to a public local audience